-For example, some of the firms work on debt syndication services, raising startup or expansion capital, or financing joint ventures, some work on mergers and acquisitions (M&A), due diligence, and valuations.
-There are a variety of fields of specializations.
+For example, some of the firms work on debt syndication services, raising startup or expansion capital, or financing joint ventures, and some work on mergers and acquisitions (M&A), due diligence, and valuations.
+There are a variety of fields of specialization.

 My practice, a boutique investment banking firm provides a wide range of services under the umbrella of corporate finance.
 This is all because we have a vast pool of resources & opportunities and we are sector agnostic at the same time.

 In your opinion, how can CAs make the jump from Audit to Corporate Finance?

 Honestly, the transition can be a difficult one.

 - I would first suggest an early transition, preferably within 2-3 years of post-qualification and experience in audit.

 - Second, be 100% focused during your articles when performing audits.
 Audit background candidates can always leverage their skill set of deep understanding of business functions and strong accounting knowledge.
 The additional advantage is that audit background candidates get to review a number of industry segments, which helps in building up their understanding quickly while analyzing businesses in corporate finance.

 - Third, go with your experience.
 This means you can start with the industries in which you got exposure during an audit, as you will have a good understanding of the audited field – since you have analyzed these businesses, verified their processes, executed work on them, and so forth.
 This makes the transition much easier.

 - Alternatively, audit professionals can begin by joining a corporate finance consulting firm in the early days of their professional career, say to start with diligence services and move on from there.